 2. How suitable it is for your brand.

-For example, many fashion bloggers have millions of followers, but that’s not going to be much use to you if you run a construction business.
+For example, many fashion bloggers have millions of followers, but that won’t be useful if you run a construction business.

 Influencer Performance Metrics

-Finally, you’ll need an idea of how you’re going to measure the success of your influencer strategy.
+Finally, you’ll need an idea of how you will measure your influencer strategy’s success.
 That is, it’s crucial that you can justify the expense of working with an influencer.
 Usually, this means increased revenue.

 You should set KPIs for influences that you work with, including: